David Hallam Conservation Research Award

-David himself worked in Metals conservation contributing to our understanding of the agents of deterioration, preventative conservation, collection care, passive treatments metal coatings, and anti-corrosion treatments, industrial finishes and so much more.
+David himself worked in Metals Conservation, contributing to our understanding of the agents of deterioration, preventative conservation, collection care, passive treatments metal coatings, anti-corrosion treatments, industrial finishes and so much more.

-Notably, David was a great and eclectic thinker, who loved collaboration and cross-discipline projects.
-This research prize aims to keep the rules open, the guidelines simple, and the inclusion absolute.
+Notably, David was a great eclectic thinker, who loved collaboration and cross-disciplinary projects.
+This research prize aims to keep the rules open, the guidelines simple, with inclusion being absolute.